 You don’t have to be a music nerd to know that Age of Aquarius ambassadors Steppenwolf definitely knew a thing or two about euphoric chemicals and their kaleidoscopic effect on music listeners.
 And yet, John Kay and company didn’t tackle herbal benefits, specifically, until their sophomore album, and its very groovy, thinly veiled guide to pot etiquette "Don’t Step on the Grass, Sam."
 (Stay tuned until the closing bust, maaan!)

-Now, Led Zeppelin were always far more subtle in their musical drug references -- although behind the scenes, they allegedly indulged as much as anyone.
+Now, Led Zeppelin were always far more subtle in their musical drug references – although behind the scenes, they allegedly indulged as much as anyone.
 The wistful "Going to California" is a perfect example.
 Here, both the song’s protagonist and the band’s backing melodies seem to waver drastically between chilled out bliss and understandable paranoia: It all begins with the woman unkind who smoked his stuff and drank all his wine.
-Damn that woman!
+Damn!

 This absolute classic (co-penned by founding Mother of Invention Elliot Ingber) first appeared on Fraternity of Man’s eponymous debut in 1968, but would gain mainstream renown the following year, when it was included in the counterculture zeitgeist-capturing road movie Easy Rider and its influential soundtrack.
 Its laid-back swing is more country rock than classic rock, but what would our list of pot songs be without it?

 Few ‘70s classic rock artists navigated the choppy waters of fast-changing musical trends throughout the ‘80s and ‘90s as competently as Tom Petty and the Heartbreakers.
 In 1994, with flannel-toting grunge fiends torturing themselves with deep existential conundrums all around him, Petty knocked out another career standard, harking back to rock’s simpler concerns of yesteryear — namely, rolling another joint.

 Little Feat leader Lowell George poetically articulated the lengths to which he’d go to get himself some “weed, whites and wine” on this, his terminally underrated band’s best known song.
 Too bad not enough music buyers paid enough attention to make "Willin'" the monster hit it should have been, perhaps because its bittersweet melodies disguised the “wink-wink” wordplay at hand with their sheer beauty.